dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/camera-enhancer/dcedrawinglayer.md

 **Parameters**

-`id`: Indicates the id of the layer.
+`id` Indicates the id of the layer.

 **Remarks**